10 Ways to Use a Transcript to Improve Your Listening Skills

 Before you go

-Don’t forget to grab your free, sample chapter of my Transcritpastic Audiobook (this episode plus the full transcript).
+Don’t forget to grab your free, sample chapters of my audiobooks (the sample chapter of Transcriptastic is this podcast plus the full transcript)

 Do you have any other transcript tips you want to share?
 Let us know in the comments.